PeJiR/Diplomes-Certifications/freeCodeCamp (🔥)/Responsive Web Design/0.2.Certification Project-Build a Tribute Page/README.md

 --->
 ## Project description:

-For this project, I have built a tribute page for Son Goku from Dragon ball anime.
+For this project, I have built a tribute page for a famous character.

 ##  See project online